harfbuzz/harfbuzz/SECURITY.md

 - A description of the vulnerability and its impact
 - How to reproduce the issue

-This project is mostly maintained by a single developer, working on a reasonable effort basis.
-As such, I ask that you give me 90 days to work on a fix before public disclosure.
+This project is mostly maintained by two developers, working on a reasonable effort basis.
+As such, we ask that you give us 90 days to work on a fix before public disclosure.